-- The projects financed by green bonds are the subject of a controversy; - A recent controversy of high or critical severity associated with the issuer that is directly connected to - inve of green bonds and that has an impact on the financed projects.
-If the issuer fails to rectify or azard Frères Gestion's collaborative engagement is a form of joint commitment involving multiple investors, specifically groups of investors working together outside any formal network or other organisation.
+- The projects financed by green bonds are the subject of a controversy; - A recent controversy of high or critical severity associated with the issuer that is directly connected to the issue of green bonds and that has an impact on the financed projects.
+If the issuer fails to rectify or justify the situation, the management team may consider disposing of the investment.